HL7/US-Core/input/pagecontent/conformance-expectations.md

 For example, the [US Core Laboratory Result Observation Profile] effectiveDateTime is labeled *Must Support*.
 When claiming conformance to the [US Core Laboratory Result Observation Profile]:

-* US Core Responders **SHALL** be capable of populating Obervation.effectiveDateTime.
+* US Core Responders **SHALL** be capable of populating Observation.effectiveDateTime.
-* US Core Requestors **SHALL** be capable of processing Obervation.effectiveDateTime
+* US Core Requestors **SHALL** be capable of processing Observation.effectiveDateTime.

 Systems can support the other elements, but this is not a requirement of US Core.

-- insert image from google doc-
+{% include img.html img="Must_Support_Observation.effective.jpg" caption="Figure 2: US Core Observation.effectiveDateTime" %}

 For the [US Core Laboratory Result Observation Profile] value element, multiple elements are labeled *Must Support*.

 When claiming conformance to the [US Core Laboratory Result Observation Profile]:

-* US Core Responders **SHALL** be capable of populating Obervation.valueQuantity, Obervation.valueCodeableConcept, and Obervation.valueString.
+* US Core Responders **SHALL** be capable of populating Observation.valueQuantity, Observation.valueCodeableConcept, and Observation.valueString.
-* US Core Requestors **SHALL** be capable of processing  Obervation.valueQuantity, Obervation.valueCodeableConcept, and Obervation.valueString.
+* US Core Requestors **SHALL** be capable of processing Observation.valueQuantity, Observation.valueCodeableConcept, and Observation.valueString.

 Systems can support the other elements, but this is not a requirement of US Core.

-- insert image from google doc-
+{% include img.html img="Must_Support_Observation.value.jpg" caption="Figure 3: US Core Observation.value[x]" %}

 {% include link-list.md %}